College Theology SocietyServing Church and Academy Since 1954

 ddawsonvasquez@gmail.com

-In accordance with the Convention theme, the Systematic Theology Section invites proposals that consider the relationship between vulnerability and flourishing throughout the history of the Christian theological endeavor.
-Said otherwise, we seek to explore what that relationship has meant for theologians, be them academic and/or lived, since the dawn of Christianity up to today.
-While all proposals are welcome, we will likely preference those that are particularly invested in the conference theme.
+In accordance with the Convention theme, the Systematic Theology Section invites proposals that consider theological vocation throughout the breadth and width of Christian theology.
+Said otherwise, we seek to explore what vocation means and what is at stake for theologians, be them academic and/or lived, from the dawn of Christianity up to today, from all/any context(s) and multiple theoretical, empirical, and/or practical approaches While all proposals are welcome, we will likely preference those that are particularly invested in the conference theme.

 The College Theology Society is a registered, non-profit professional society and a Related Scholarly Organization of the American Academy of Religion.